Debugging Android apps

 Debuggers are special modules that attach to existing code units.
-They do not produce additional units; instead, they provide specialized actions, accessible graphically via the Debugger menu in the RCP client.
+They do not produce additional units; instead, they provide specialized actions, accessible graphically via the Debugger menu in the UI client.

 Debugger modules offer a rich API.
 UI clients can only reflect those functionality partly.
 Visit the Resources sub-section for more information on how to use the debuggers API to perform advanced dynamic analysis of applications.

 JEB ships with debuggers for:

 - Android DEX bytecode: the debugger is a custom JDWP client implementation